 NSW & ACT probate

-- Whether probate is required
+- Whether probate is required;

-- What probate involves
+- What probate involves;

-- Who is responsible for obtaining probate
+- Who is responsible for obtaining probate; and

-- When and how can the estate be distributed
+- When and how the estate can be distributed.

 The person responsible for administering the estate is the executor.
 Usually, the Will of the deceased person will nominate the person (or persons) that is to perform the role of executor.
 The primary functions of the executor are to:

-- Identify estate assets
+Identify estate assets;

-Apply for a grant of probate and
+Apply for a Grant of Probate; and

-Distribute the estate
+Distribute the estate to beneficiaries.

-Whether an executor needs to obtain a grant of probate depends on the type and value of estate assets.
+Whether an executor needs to obtain a Grant of Probate depends on the type and value of estate assets.
 Each State and Territory has different rules and processes relating to probate, and as such, it is prudent to seek legal advice from a solicitor skilled in probate and estate administration.

-- Real property (i.e. land)
+- Real property (i.e. land);

-- Significant numbers of shares
+- Significant numbers of shares;

-- Bank accounts of significant value
+- and/or Bank accounts of significant value.

 As a starting point, it is generally considered that superannuation will not form part of an estate unless a binding nomination has been made directing the superannuation to be paid to the executor of the estate.